 The functions of the Compensation Committee are to assist the Board in discharging its oversight responsibilities relating to, among other things, executive compensation, equity and incentive compensation plans, management succession planning and training of all management levels, as well as to produce the report of the Compensation Committee that is included in the Company's proxy statement sent to shareholders for the annual meeting.
-The President and Chief Executive Officer assists the committee with determining the amount of compensation to be paid to the other executive officers, in part, by providing historical and current performance data to the committee, but does not play a role in his own compensation determination.
-The committee has discretion to approve, disapprove or modify recommendations made by the President and Chief Executive Officer and then provides a recommendation regarding compensation of our executive team to the Board for its approval.
+The specific functions and responsibilities of the Compensation Committee are set forth in more detail in the committee's charter.

 The charter of the Compensation Committee grants the committee the authority to hire outside experts in the field of executive compensation to assist the committee in fulfilling its responsibilities, but does not otherwise provide the Compensation Committee with the ability to delegate its responsibility for determining executive and director compensation.
-Currently, the committee does not use such a compensation consultant or similar expert.
-However, in the future, the committee may engage or seek the advice of a compensation consultant or similar expert.
+Currently, the committee does not use such a compensation consultant or similar expert; however, in the future, the committee may engage or seek the advice of a compensation consultant or similar expert.

 The Board considered all of the factors specifically relevant to determining whether a member of the compensation committee has a relationship to the Company which is material to his ability to be independent from management in connection with the duties of a compensation committee member, including the source of compensation of the member and whether the member is affiliated with the Company.
 The Board determined that each of the members of the committee is independent within the meaning of the NYSE American listing standards.
 The Compensation Committee, currently consisting of Messrs.
-John Ritota (Chairman), James Buchan and David R. Garcia, met five (5) times in 2023.
+John Ritota (Chairman), James Buchan and David R. Garcia, met three (3) times in 2024.
 The report of the Compensation Committee appears later in this Proxy Statement.